raspberrypilearning/getting-started-with-sonic-pi/worksheet-2.md

     ```

 1. Then you can start to experiment using `rrand` with other parameters.
 For example, add `pan: rrand(-1, 1)` to the play chord line and then press **play**.

+## What's next?
+- Can you make your own samples and import them into Sonic Pi?
+- Why not take a look at the [Sonic Pi Competition resource](http://www.raspberrypi.org/learning/sonic-pi-competition-2014/) and plan your submission for next year?
+- Can you create a full original composition and share it with friends?